GoogleCloudPlatform/alloydb-java-connector/docs/jdbc.md

 than the GCP public API.

-The `alloydbAdminServiceEndpoint` property specifies a network address that the AlloyDB Admin API service uses to service the actual API requests, for example `"googleapis.example.com:443"`.
+The `alloydbAdminServiceEndpoint` property specifies a network address that the AlloyDB API service uses to service the actual API requests, for example `"googleapis.example.com:443"`.

 If this option is not set, the connector will use the default service address